-Safeguarding and supporting the alleged perpetrator(s) Setting priorities

-Allegation of abuse by one or more Individuals on another Individual 22

-Allegation of abuse of an Individual who is not registered at our provision - staff involved

-Allegation of abuse of an Individual who is not registered at our provision- third party involved

-Allegations against staff 23
+Allegations against staff

-Allegations against staff in Education 23
+Allegations against staff in Education

 Allegations against supply teachers and all workers supplied by agency

 Allegations against the DSL (Principal or Registered Manager or DSL as a substantive role)

 Allegations against the Managing Director

 Allegations against any other Senior Leader

 Allegations against the Executive Head of Children's Services

 Allegations against the Chief Executive Officer

-Allegations - The initial response

-No Further Action
+Allegations - The initial response No Further Action

 Further enquiries

 Suspension

-Supporting those involved

 Allegation outcomes

-Serious incident reporting

-Death of someone in our care including rapid response to unexpected death
+Serious incident reporting Death of someone in our care including rapid response to unexpected death

 Abuse of position of trust

 Volunteers

 Contractors

 Use of school or college premises for non-school/college activities

 Extended school and off-site arrangements

 Use of mobile phones

 Photography and images

 Physical intervention and use of reasonable force

 Staff Taking Medication or other substances

 Information for individuals and relatives/carers

 Recruitment and vetting

 Requirements to inform Disclosure and Barring Services (DBS)

-Record keeping
+Record keeping 31

-Monitoring
+Monitoring 32

-Training
+Training 32

-Confidentiality and information sharing
+Confidentiality and information sharing 32

-Complaints and Monitoring
+Complaints and Monitoring 35

-Accountability
+7. Accountability 35

 Further Safeguarding information - what everyone needs to know (Appendix 12)

 9. Appendices

-Appendix 1: Relevant policies and documents
+Appendix 1: Relevant policies and documents 36

 Appendix 2: Legislation and guidance

 Appendix 3: Child Protection and safeguarding procedure (Flow chart)

 Appendix 4: Types of abuse - children

 Appendix 5: Types of abuse - adults

 Appendix 6: Signs that someone could be a victim

-Appendix 7: Signs that someone could be an abuser 47
+Appendix 7: Signs that someone could be an abuser 45

-Appendix 8: DSL/DSL Deputy, Head/Principal (if the concern/allegation is related to staff) - actions, 4.5
+Appendix 8: DSL/DSL Deputy, Head/Principal (if the concern/allegation is related to staff) - actions,

 reporting and recording procedure

 Appendix 9: Key contacts

 Appendix 10.
 Safeguarding in children's Services - illustration

 Appendix 11.
 Low - level concerns (Education)

 Appendix 12.
-Further Safeguarding information - what everyone needs to know 56
+Further Safeguarding information - what everyone needs to know 54